plan-systems/plan-protobufs/README.md

 ## About PLAN

-PLAN is a free, open source, all-in-one visual communication and organizational tool for real-world communities and individuals.
+PLAN is a free, open source, all-in-one visual communication and organizational tool for communities and individuals.

 http://plan.tools/

 ## Acknolwedgements

 Special thanks to Google for making the protobuf toolchain FOSS.
-Community-oriented software matters.
+Unencumbered community-available software matters.

 ## License